FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/_index.md

 ## Who should read this guide

 This guide is intended for enterprise personnel involved in installing software and Axway Professional Services personnel.
-Familiarity with AMPLIFY{{< TransferCFT/platformorsuiteshortname  >}} products is recommended.
+Familiarity with {{< TransferCFT/axwayvariablesPlatformorSuiteShortName  >}} products is recommended.

 This guide presumes you have knowledge of: